oGYCo/Obsidian-MindForge/README.md

 ## 8. License

-This plugin is released under the [Your License Name] license.
+This plugin is released under the MIT license.
 See the `LICENSE` file in the repository for details.

 ## 9. Support and Feedback